emptyshell/virtualVncScreen/README.md

 #### My use case:

 I have a Raspberry pi (Rpi) with a monitor connected to it and my laptop and an hdmi monitor connected to it, on my laptop I run ``virtualVncScreen.sh`` this is the vnc server connected to virtual monitor created via `xrandr`.
 And on my Rpi, I run `vncViewerListener.sh` and pass as argument the ip I want to listen.
-I also added to autostart those scripts, so when machines reboots both still runniing propperly.
+I also added to autostart those scripts, so when machines reboots both still running properly.

 ### Install and config
 ___